CEMA-MRC-Hackathon/human-resources/README.md

 Pathway from training to becoming part of the workforce
 - Production (come out of training),
-- Supply (want to work in Kenya, not migrated, moved out of fiel,staff nortalityd),
+- Supply (want to work in Kenya, not migrated, moved out of fiel,staff mortality),
 - Demand (available jobs and places),
 - Need (provide best care requirements)